 Rippling automates HR and IT administration together – employee onboarding, device provisioning, app access, and payroll.
 Its workflow builder lets you create automated sequences triggered by HR events: new hire triggers laptop provisioning, Slack invite, software access, and first-week calendar setup simultaneously.

 Best for: SMBs and mid-market companies wanting HR + IT automation in one platform.
-Pricing: Custom pricing; starts around $8/employee/mo for base modules.
+Pricing: Custom and module-based pricing; verify current Rippling packaging by employee count and module.
 Limitation: Less powerful on pure AI reasoning; stronger on workflow automation.

 Calendly + AI scheduling